 Step 4: Determine What Relevant Information is Missing – the Raw Data You Need.

 In this step of information gathering, you look at the gap between what you know and what you need to know.
 Maybe you have great customer feedback but no clear picture of your production costs.
 Or perhaps you understand the market well but aren’t sure about regulatory requirements.
-So, this is the relevant information that you need to make an informed decision.
+So in this context, what you do not know is the relevant information that you need to make an informed decision.
 Consequently, you can then identify the data source such as a system or an image that your team needs to fill your information gap.
 Also, you need to think through how you will acquire and analyze this data to support timely decision-making.

 The Dangers of Information Overload

-Surprisingly in today’s technology-driven world, we’re facing a unique challenge.
-Namely, we’re collecting more data than ever before, but our ability to analyze it hasn’t kept up.
-As a result, we’re constantly trying to balance the sheer volume of data we gather with our capacity to understand and use it effectively.
-Hence, as our systems generate vast amounts of information, we have to continually develop new tools like AI and advanced data analytics to help us make sense of it all.
-Indeed, the further advancement of these analytical tools are essential for us to keep up.
+Surprisingly in this tech-driven world, we’re facing a unique challenge.
+Namely, we are collecting more data than ever, but struggling to analyze it effectively.
+To keep up, we must continually look to leverage new tools like AI and advanced data analytics to make sense of this vast information generated by our systems.
 For more on information overload, see Peter Gordon Roetzel’ paper, Information Overload in the Information Age.

 Step 5: Gather, Clarify, and Deliver the Most Relevant Information You Can in the Time Available.

-This is the final step where you pull together the relevant information in order to make a timely decision.
-So, to make effective decisions, corporate executives need data analytics to minimize information latency and maximize agility.
+Lastly, in this final step you and your team will pull together the relevant information necessary to make a timely decision.
+Consequently to make timely decisions, it is critical that corporate executives minimize information latency and maximize agility.
 Moreover, the time is always ticking, and perfect information is a myth.
-So, decision teams must focus on getting the most crucial missing pieces first.
-Remember the focus is on decision-making.
+So, decision teams must focus on getting the most crucial missing information pieces first.
+Remember the focus is on making a rapid, informed decision, not delivering an elaborate slideshow.
 Hence, this process doesn’t need to be pretty as long as it results in the best information for making an informed decision at the optimal time.

 Conclusion.